jancysen/ai-incident-automation-system/README.md

 ## 🚀 Future Improvements

 - ML-based severity prediction
-- User authentication
+- User authentication system
 - Ticket history analytics
-- Cloud deployment
+- Cloud deployment (AWS/GCP)
 - Real LLM integration

 ---

 ## 👩‍💻 Author

-Full-stack AI automation project developed using Python, FastAPI, and Streamlit.
+Developed by **Jancy S**
+Final-year engineering student passionate about AI, ML, and real-world system design.

+---

+## 📢 Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

+---

+## ⭐ Support

+If you found this project useful, consider giving it a star ⭐ on GitHub!